Doyle E. Carlton: Post-gubernatorial political career and life

 In 1936, Governor Carlton ran for the Democratic nomination for U.S. Senator.
 Although he was endorsed by the Democratic executive committee and most state newspapers, Charles O. Andrews lined up a powerful bloc of forces opposed to Carlton, and by a margin of 67,387 votes to 62,530 votes defeated Governor Carlton in the primary of August 11, 1936.

+Eisenhower administration

 President Eisenhower would appoint Carlton as a member of the Commission on Civil Rights in December 1957 staying there until 1961.
 After leaving the Commission on Civil Rights, he would serve as a member of the National Agricultural Advisory Commission starting in 1961 and leaving the advisory commission in 1963.

 Personal life

 On July 30, 1912, Carlton married Nell Ray in Tampa.
 He died in Tampa in 1972 and was buried at Myrtle Hill Memorial Park in Tampa.
 They had three children, Martha Katharine Carlton Ward, Mary Ellen Carlton Ott, and Doyle Elam Carlton, Jr., all of whom are deceased.
 The latter served as a state senator and ran for Governor of Florida in 1960, but was defeated in the Democratic primary run-off election by C. Farris Bryant.